-Land should be set aside for allotments within larger developments (AL/HO3) and made available to the new and existing residents.
-The site should have sufficient parking provision for allotment holders, mains water and be located within 800 metres of the village centre.
+Land should be set aside for allotments within the Bassetts Farm / Land east of Horsmonden Development (AL/HO3) and made available to the new and existing residents.
+The allotments should have sufficient parking provision for allotment holders and mains water.

-- 130. The most suitable allotment site which is large enough, accessible and in reasonable proximity to complementary uses, is at AL/HO3 Bassetts Farm.
+- 132. The most suitable allotment site which is large enough, accessible and in reasonable proximity to complementary uses, is at AL/HO3 Bassetts Farm.
 The SLP has made provision for community land to the north of the site and this would be a good location for allotments (within 800 metres or a 10 minute walk for a reasonably fit person), particularly in the north east corner closest to School House Lane which would facilitate easier pedestrian access (approximately 500 metres) to the village and potentially a school allotment as well.
-Initially the allotments will be managed by the PC but in time the land will be passed to a separate and suitably constituted local group. - 131.
+Initially the allotments will be managed by the PC but in time the land will be passed to a separate and suitably constituted local group. - 133.
 This workshop also identified a lack of facilities for young people and play facilities for younger children.
 While it may be appropriate to have some limited play facilities for very young children within new developments to meet the needs of residents and their visitors only, it would be more appropriate for facilities for older children and young people to be sited at the Sports Ground where there is more opportunity for interaction, independent play and to benefit the existing established community.